vkitchen/cocomel/README.md

 ## Building

 Use make.
-And a 64 bit Linux.
-Nothing else is guaranteed to work

 ## Usage

-The file to be indexed must be named `document.xml` and contain documents in XML or HTML concated together, each prefixed with a `<DOCNO></DOCNO>` tag.
+The file to be indexed must contain documents in XML or HTML concated together, each prefixed with a `<DOCNO>identifier</DOCNO>` tag.

 There are two programs.
 Index and search.
 Index builds an index over the document.
 Search takes terms from stdin and outputs two columns, the document id and the relevancy score.
+To index run `index document.xml`

 ## Done

-* Naive ranking
-* Better ranking (BM25)
+* BM25 ranking
 * Multi term searches

 ## Todo

-* Document-at-a-time searching
 * Snippets
 * Phrase searching
 * Run as a daemon